-Equation~(1) builds on the idea of turbulent eddies effectively attached to the wall, with their number density varying inversely with $y^\ast$ \cite{Marusic2019ARFM}.
-Because the identification of a clear eddy structure is fraught with uncertainties \cite{Schlatter2014}, the {$k^{-1}$ velocity spectrum \citep{Perry1986}} is sometimes thought to be another possible rationale for the same idea; but that, too, has not been observed unambiguously \cite{vallikivi2015,Panton2017}.
-In going from (1) to (2), a Gaussian distribution of $u$ is assumed, which leads to $\langle u^{+2q}\rangle^{1/q} =[(2q-1)!!]^{1/q}\langle u^{+2} \rangle$ with $q!!\equiv q(q-2)(q-4)\ldots1$, but the slopes $A_q$ depart significantly from the Gaussian prediction \cite{MM2013}.
+Equation~\textbf{1} builds on the notion that turbulent eddies are effectively attached to the wall, with their number density varying inversely with $y^\ast$ \citep{Marusic2019ARFM}.
+Because the identification of a clear eddy structure is fraught with uncertainties \citep{Schlatter2014}, the {$k^{-1}$ velocity spectrum \citep{Perry1986}} is sometimes thought to be another possible rationale for the same idea; but that, too, has not been observed unambiguously \citep{vallikivi2015,Panton2017}.
+To avoid these problems, \cite{Hultmark2012JFM} simply invoked an overlap argument.
+Thus, there is considerable {\it a priori} room for the debate on the logarithmic profile for the fluctuation intensity.